-With today’s fashionable choices and new materials, wearing glasses is cool again!
+With today’s fashionable choices and new materials, wearing eyeglasses is cool again!
 Sure, you put a lot of thought into picking out your frames, but what do you really know about the most important part of your glasses—the lenses?

 Conventional lenses have a front surface that is spherical, meaning it has the same curve across its entire surface.
 Aspheric lenses have a more complex front surface that gradually changes in curvature from the center of the lens out to the edge.
 Aspheric lenses provide correction for small distortions in vision.
 As a side benefit, they are also typically thinner and lighter than some other lenses.